GeneralFuzuki/xteve_vpn/README.md

 website: http://xteve.de
 Discord: https://discordapp.com/channels/465222357754314767/465222357754314773

-so, credits to the programmers, i just putted this together in a docker to fit my needs
+so, credits to the programmers, i just put this together in a docker to fit my needs